Zendesk using side conversation child tickets: A complete guide

 Expert Verified

 Let's be honest, solving a customer ticket is rarely a solo mission.
 More often than not, it’s a team sport, pulling in people from finance, engineering, or logistics.
-The real trick is keeping all those conversations organized without losing track of things in a mess of forwarded emails and scattered Slack threads.
+The real trick is keeping all those conversations organized without losing track of things.
+Zendesk, as a mature and reliable platform, provides powerful ways to handle these internal workflows.

 Zendesk’s solution for this is a feature called side conversation child tickets.
-It’s a way to create and manage these internal requests right inside the original ticket, which helps keep related tasks from getting lost.
+It’s a robust way to create and manage internal requests right inside the original ticket, which helps keep related tasks organized and centralized.

 This guide will walk you through exactly how to set this feature up and start using it, step by step.
-We'll also cover some of the common bumps in the road teams run into and look at a smarter, AI-driven way to collaborate that cuts down on the manual work and gets answers to customers way faster.
+We'll also cover some of the best practices for using the feature and look at how complementary AI-driven tools can work alongside Zendesk to help you get answers to customers even faster.

 What you'll need to get started

 Before jumping in, let’s quickly check if you have everything you need.
-Setting up child tickets isn’t tough, but you do need a few things in place first.
+Setting up child tickets is straightforward, but you do need a few things in place first.

-• Admin Permissions: To turn on and tweak the feature for your team, you'll need to have administrator rights in your Zendesk account.
+Admin permissions: To turn on and tailor the feature for your team, you'll need to have administrator rights in your Zendesk account.

-• Defined Groups: It's a good idea to have your internal teams (like 'Finance', 'Engineering-Tier2', or 'Warehouse') already set up as groups in Zendesk.
-Child tickets get assigned to these groups, so having them ready to go will make the whole process a lot smoother.
+Defined groups: It's a great idea to have your internal teams (like 'Finance', 'Engineering-Tier2', or 'Warehouse') already set up as groups in Zendesk.
+Child tickets get assigned to these groups, making the whole process smooth and efficient.

 How to start using Zendesk side conversation child tickets: A step-by-step guide

-The idea behind the feature is simple: when an agent needs a hand from another department, they can create a new, linked ticket (the "child") from within the original ticket (the "parent").
-This keeps the request inside Zendesk, making it easy to track and keeping the conversation history all in one place.
+The idea behind the feature is clever: when an agent needs a hand from another department, they can create a new, linked ticket (the "child") from within the original ticket (the "parent").
+This keeps the request securely inside the Zendesk ecosystem, making it easy to track and keeping the conversation history organized.
 Here’s how you get it running.

 Step 1: Enable side conversation child tickets in your admin settings

 Head over to the Admin Center, then make your way to Workspaces > Agent tools > Side conversations.
-On this page, you'll see a bunch of toggles for different side conversation channels like Email and Slack.
+On this page, you'll see options for different side conversation channels like Email and Slack.
 Look for the one labeled Turn on child tickets and check the box.
 Make sure to save your changes.

 Step 2: Configure how your child tickets will behave

-Once it's enabled, you have a few settings to play with to decide how you want your child tickets to work.
-These give you some control over the workflow and what information gets carried over.
+Once it's enabled, you have several settings to choose from to decide how you want your child tickets to work.
+These give you great control over the workflow and what information gets carried over.

-• Comment type: You can choose what happens with replies on the child ticket.
+Comment type: You can choose what happens with replies on the child ticket.
 'Public' means comments are public by default, 'Internal' keeps them as private notes, and 'Match ticket privacy' starts them as internal notes but lets an agent make them public if they need to.
-Most teams doing internal collaboration just stick with 'Internal' to prevent any accidental public replies.
+Many teams stick with 'Internal' for seamless internal collaboration.

-• Copying ticket fields: This one is a real timesaver.
-You can set up Zendesk to automatically copy fields like 'Tags', 'Followers', and even the whole 'Ticket form' from the parent to the child ticket when it's made.
-Just keep in mind this is a one-time copy.
-Any changes made to these fields on the parent ticket later won’t sync over to the child.
+Copying ticket fields: This is a fantastic timesaver.
+You can set up Zendesk to automatically copy fields like 'Tags', 'Followers', and even the 'Ticket form' from the parent to the child ticket.
+This ensures the receiving team has all the context they need from the start.

 Step 3: Create your first side conversation child ticket

 Alright, now for the agent workflow.
-When an agent is working on a ticket and realizes they need to loop in another team, the process is pretty straightforward.
+When an agent is working on a ticket and realizes they need to loop in another team, the process is very intuitive.

 From inside the parent ticket, they'll open the context panel on the right, click the Side conversations icon, and then hit the plus sign (+).
 A menu will pop up with the channels you’ve turned on.
 They just need to select Ticket to start creating a child ticket.

 A composer window will open.
 In the 'To' field, the agent can pick the group they need help from (for example, 'Finance').
-Then, they can write a clear subject line and a message explaining exactly what they need.
+Then, they can write a clear subject line and a message.
 Clicking 'Send' creates a brand new, trackable ticket that's now linked back to the original conversation.

 Step 4: Manage the conversation and track progress